 There are many research tools available online for gathering data from social media – from free resources to dedicated premium services.
 Free resources are a good place for beginning the search on social platforms which allow data search for free.
 However, keep in mind that the security settings of different platforms may not permit the same amount of ease for data search.
 So, identify the platform used by most of your users and start from there.
 Next, you may decide whether or not to opt for paid but more authentic and larger data pool for your research.
 The allocated research budget may influence the implementation of this step.

 Start Data Gathering

 Once the selection of the tool (or tools) is finalized, data gathering becomes progressively easier.
-For a free search tool such as the Twitter Search, the process is as simple as running a search and saving the results in a file diligently.
-However, as specified before, different social media platforms have different security levels and proportionately difficult to access.
+For a free search tool such as Twitter Search, the process is as simple as running a search and saving the results in a file diligently.
+However, as specified before, different social media platforms have different security levels and are proportionately difficult to access.